 After moving notably higher early in the session, stocks continue to see considerable strength in mid-day trading on Tuesday.
 With the upward move on the day, the tech-heavy Nasdaq has reached a new record intraday high.

 Stocks have moved notably higher in morning trading on Tuesday, adding to the strong gains posted in the previous session.
 With the upward move on the day, the tech-heavy Nasdaq has climbed to a new record intraday high.

-Following the strong upward move seen over the past few sessions, stocks may give back some ground in early trading on Wednesday.
-The major index futures are currently pointing to a modestly lower open for the markets, with the Dow futures down by 6 points.
+Following the rally seen in the previous session, stocks may see some further upside in early trading on Tuesday.
+The major index futures are currently pointing to a sharply higher open for the markets, with the Dow futures up by 155 points.

 Wall Street is expected to continue its rally on Tuesday as initial trends from U.S. future index suggest.
 The FHFA house price index and S&P house price index for February are of focus for the day.
 All the Asian shares closed higher, while European shares are trading broadly higher.

 As of 6.45...

 Stocks surged Monday even as the dollar weakened and oil prices fell, as investors breathed a sigh of relief when a centrist candidate emerged as the favorite to become France's next president.

 Pragmatist Emmanuel Macron will face far-right darling Marine Le Pen in the May 7 run-off.
 Macron is currently...

 U.S. stocks rallied Monday, as markets on both sides of the Atlantic cheered the first round of voting in the French presidential election.

 Centrist Emmanuel Macron and far-right candidate Marine Le Pen won the top two spots in the election are headed to a runoff on May 7th.
 Macron is favored to...